Start your sailing adventure in Guadeloupe

 Day 10 is your last day of sailing.
 But don’t be sad there is still time to stop for a last snorkel.
 Take plenty of pictures to remember your week.

-We hope you enjoyed 10-day sailing route around Guadeloupe and have taken away magical memories to last a lifetime!
+We hope you enjoyed the 10-day Guadeloupe sailing route and have taken away magical memories to last a lifetime!

 Or have you set sail in Guadeloupe before?
 Tell us about your boat charter experience and your tips for the best route around the island!